tmj1432/HDB-Resale-Price-Predictor-Application/README.md

 ## Limitation & Future Work
 `Time:` as the years go by, HDB resale price may vary. <br>`Solution:`In order to combat this issue, we automate this whole process with an automated machine learning pipeline that automatically extracts data from [data.gov's HDB resale price API](https://data.gov.sg/dataset/resale-flat-prices) whenever it is updated as well as automatically model and deploy.
+`Data:` due to limitations of the API not being most up to date, the dataset only consists of data between 1967 and 2019.
+Therefore, it may not be able to generalise to current times. <br> `Solution:` However, this limitation can be easily overcome by collecting the data of the following years once the API updates or by collecting data from another source.

 ## Conclusion
 In conclusion, we have managed to build and deploy a model that predicts HDB resale prices with a test RMSE of ~39600.